paylogic/balrog/README.rst

 Filter function can raise an exception in the case when there's no such permission in the role of the identity.
-In this case library doesn't know for sure what type to return that represents an empty collection of objects.
+In this case the library doesn't know for sure what type to return that represents an empty collection of objects.
 Some projects would expect an empty list, some - falsy ORM query, etc. Instead the exception should be handled: